What is a machine? – 3 idiots machine definition breakdown

 1. Problem Statement

-• We need to create a message for our loved ones but NOT as an direct text message.
-When I say loved one, it can be your mother, father, sister or just anyone whom you love and want to express your feelings !
+• We need to create a message for our loved ones, but NOT as a direct text message.
+When I say loved one, it can be your mother, father, sister, or just anyone whom you love and want to express your feelings to!

-*Hint for the Solution : For this project, we will be showing ‘143’ with the help of RGB LED
+*Hint for the Solution: For this project, we will be showing ‘143’ with the help of an RGB LED

-• As we know, that Red, Green and Blue are one of the primary colours that can be used to obtain different colours.
+• As we know, red, Green and Blue are one of the primary colours that can be used to obtain different colours.

 • This is done using different compositions or ratios of the 3 colours during mixing.

-• And how does mixing happen ?
-The answer is that – It just happens under one LED –> This makes the colours to get mixed
+• And how does mixing happen?
+The answer is that – It just happens under one LED –> This makes the colours get mixed

-The best analogy is the painting palette which we normally use in our drawing classes.
+The best analogy is the painting palette, which we normally use in our drawing classes.
 Consider having the smaller version of the paints.
-So how you used to obtain different colours ? –> By mixing those available colours in different ratios !
+So, how did you use to obtain different colours? –> By mixing those available colours in different ratios!

 Drawing Palette